JasonMarkol/Trickle-Down-Mindset--Book-Note/RSD - Real Social Dynamics -社交动力学/How To Attract People Who Don't "Get You" - Secrets To Connect To Their Mindset (Without Judgment).md

 3 where are they ... what do they need to hear ...how could I serve them  ... and I go to make really audio ...

 4 audit yourself ... what you want ? we want different ...

+5   halo effect
+ halo effect means that there's the full picture and its what you choose to focus on if there's certain elements that are a part of that

+ you're gonna focus on the good and if those elements aren't a part of it to you then you choose the bad.